 Here are some reasons why you should plead guilty to DUI charges:

-Pleading Guilty Will Save You Time, Money, And Stress
+Pleading Guilty to DUI Charges Will Save You Time, Money, And Stress

 If you’re charged with DUI, you have two options: plead guilty or plead not guilty.
 And while it may seem like pleading not guilty is your best bet, in many cases, pleading guilty can save you time and money, not to mention: stress.
 When you plead guilty to DUI charges, all your fees are decided at once rather than over months or years of court dates.
 You also don’t have to spend hours preparing for the trial.